mars-planet/mars_city/servers/body_tracker_ms/doc/setup.rst

 Before starting with all mandatory software to run body tracking, may be useful to install all the following software:

-* Mozilla Firefox (or another browser, as long as it is better then MS IE)
+* A modern browser (e.g. Firefox or Chrome)
 * Adobe Flash Player
 * Adobe Reader (or another PDF reader)
 * 7zip
 * Geany (or a better programming-oriented text editor)
 * Daemon Tools Lite
 * VMWare or VirtualBox (or any other good virtual machine manager)
-* TurtoiseHG
+* TortoiseHG

 .. note::

-      All the installers needed for setting up the machine are available in the ERAS-0 server, under the folder *windows-installers*.
+      All the installers needed for setting up the machine are available in the ERAS-0 server, under the folder `windows-installers`.

 Installing Python
 =================